About our Club

 BPW Adelaide advocates for women and develops leadership through building women's competence, capacity and confidence in their personal and professional arenas.
 Members work to take action for women's equality at work, on boards and in the economy.

 The Club was established in 1952 and is still going strong.
-Our members are drawn from a range of business and professional backgrounds, and most have leadership experience within BPW and on public and community boards.
-Three BPW Adelaide members serve on the BPW Australia Board and one has served on the BPW International Board.
+Our members are drawn from a range of backgrounds including business, professions, trades, government and non-profits.
+Many members have leadership experience within BPW and on public and community boards.

 BPW International works for global gender equality in power and decision-making through our advocacy and UN participation.
 BPW develops the business, professional and leadership potential of women through its advocacy, mentoring, networking, skill building and economic empowerment programs and projects around the world.